BasedHardware/omi/docs/_developer/plugins/Integrations.md

 Time to put your plugin through its paces!
 Follow these steps to test both types of integrations:

-1. Open the FRIEND app on your device.
+1. Open the OMI app on your device.
 2. Go to Settings and enable Developer Mode.
 3. Navigate to Developer Settings.